Team Picnic–PostNL (men's team): History

-At the beginning of 2017, Team Sunweb launched its Development Program alongside its Men’s and Women’s programs with the goal of sourcing and developing young international talents, bringing them up to the WorldTour.
-By 2025, the Development program has already promoted its 22nd talent to the pro’s.
+At the beginning of 2017, Team Sunweb launched its Development Program alongside its Men's and Women's programs with the goal of sourcing and developing young international talents, bringing them up to the WorldTour.
+By 2025, the Development program has already promoted its 22nd talent to the pro's.

 In 2017, Team Sunweb won its first Grand Tour: the 2017 Giro d'Italia with Tom Dumoulin.
 At the 2017 Tour de France, the team won four stages and two major jerseys: Warren Barguil won the Mountains classification and Combativity Award while reaching 10th overall, and Michael Matthews won the Points classification.
 In September that year, the team collected three world titles in Bergen, Norway.
-On the 17th of September, both the Men’s and Women’s programs become team time trial world champions.
+On 17 September, both the Men's and Women's programs become team time trial world champions.
 3 days later, Tom Dumoulin writes history once again as the first Dutchman ever to become a world champion in the individual time trial.

-In 2018, the team continued to push for a cleaner sport and becomes the first WorldTour team with an additional and independent anti-doping program, in cooperation with the Dutch National Anti-Doping agency (“Dopingautoriteit”).
+In 2018, the team continued to push for a cleaner sport and becomes the first WorldTour team with an additional and independent anti-doping program, in cooperation with the Dutch National Anti-Doping agency ("Dopingautoriteit").
 In 2018 the team rode in support of Tom Dumoulin, who finished second in both the 2018 Giro d'Italia and the 2018 Tour de France.

 From the 2021 season, DSM took over title sponsorship of the team, with the name changing to Team dsm-firmenich in response to a company merger shortly before the 2023 Tour de France.

 In 2024, PostNL joined dsm-firmenich as title partner.
 At the 2024 Tour de France, Romain Bardet claimed the first yellow jersey of the race by winning the opening stage after a two-man breakaway with teammate Frank van den Broek, a Development Program graduate who made his debut at the biggest race in cycling.